ntibreymaximus/adakings_backend/UNIFIED_DEPLOY_GUIDE.md

 ## Overview

-The smart deploy script has been simplified to work with the unified Django environment.
-Since all environment-specific configurations have been consolidated, the deployment process now focuses on git workflow and version management.
+The smart deploy script has been optimized to work with the unified Django environment.
+Since all environment-specific configurations have been consolidated, the deployment process now focuses on git workflow and intelligent version management with automatic first-deployment detection.

 ## What Changed